shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgedelivery/_predefined_edgelogic.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/predefinededgelogic/<a href="#cox-sites">:siteId</a></code>

-Retrieve the configuration of all predefined EdgeLogic in a given [environment](#administration-environments) within a site.
+Retrieve the configuration of all predefined Edge Logic in a given [environment](#administration-environments) within a site.

 Attributes | &nbsp;
 ------- | -----------
 `allowEmptyReferrer`<br/>*boolean* | Whether or not empty referrer is allowed.
 `forceWwwEnabled`<br/>*boolean* | Whether or not redirecting every request to a www subdomain is enabled.
-`id`<br/>*UUID* | This ID is same as the siteId to which the predefined EdgeLogic belong.
+`id`<br/>*UUID* | This ID is same as the siteId to which the predefined Edge Logic belong.
 `pseudoStreamingEnabled`<br/>*boolean* | Whether or not seeking random locations within MP4 or FLV files without downloading the entire video is enabled.
 `referrerList`<br/>*Array[string]* | The list of domains authorized to access content from the site's root scope.
 Wildcards can be used to specify multiple websites hosted on the same domain.
 `referrerProtectionEnabled`<br/>*boolean* | Whether or not referrer protection is enabled.
 This rule is used to allow only requests whose referrer header matches a URL that you specified.